slamice/wri/hipsters/chapter07.md

 Another show, Mexico City happens here.
 Om's infatuation with bands happens here.
 He gets a call from his family in the middle again.
 This chapter shows the nature of a live show, how slightly awkward and banal it is.
 Om has seen these bands dozens of times.
 He discusses circuit bending, how a famous musician stayed at someone's house.
 Boombastic plays.

-Meets up with Dock in this chapter.
+Meets up with Prof in this chapter.

 Talk at concert about circuit bending, blabbing to friends about how big of an annoyance talking about it with someone was.